seanq11/Group-12-TSE---Bluetooth-Beacon-Tracking-app/MapTSE/READ ME.md

-Requires the installation of Estimote SDK to work.}
+Requires the installation of Estimote SDK to work.